Pichilemu: Railway station

 The old wooden railway station, Estación Pichilemu, constructed around 1925, is one of the National Monuments of Chile.
 In the O'Higgins Region, 357 km of railway lines were constructed, but only 161 km still exist.
 The 119 km San Fernando–Pichilemu section was constructed between 1869 and 1926.
 Passenger services operated on the line until 1986 and freight services were operational until 1995.
 In 2006, the Peralillo–Pichilemu section was removed completely.

-It remained in operation until the 1990s, and became a National Monument on 16 September 1994.
+It became a National Monument on 16 September 1994.
 It has since become an arts and culture centre and tourism information office.
 It exhibits decorative and practical objects from the 1920s, and features many old clothes.

 Beaches

 Pichilemu's beaches are popular among local and international tourists.

 Pichilemu has several expansive dark sand beaches.
 The water is cool all year-round, and many tourists choose to swim at the shore break during the summer months.
 Common activities include bodyboarding, surfing, windsurfing, and kitesurfing.

 The northernmost of the beaches is Playa Las Terrazas or Playa Principal (The Terraces Beach or Main Beach), which is in front of Ross Park.
 It is popular for surfing.
 Near the beach and at Ross Park, there are balustrades and long stairs dating from the early 1900s.
 There is a balcony over the rocks at the southern end of the beach.
 It is the busiest during the summer months.
 Several surf schools, such as La Ola Perfecta, and Lobos del Pacífico, are located nearby, as is the fish market at Fishermen Creek.

 Located south of the town and around the other side of the Puntilla, Playa Infiernillo (Little Hell Beach) is rocky and has tide-pools.
 This area is used for fishing.
 South of Infiernillo is Playa Hermosa (Beautiful Beach), which is popular for walking and fishing.

 Further south, 6 km from Pichilemu, Punta de Lobos has a beach sheltered from the southern winds.
 It is an increasingly popular destination for tourists and surfers.
 Several surf contests are held there every year.
 The size of waves varies throughout the year.
 Large swells in fall and winter can reach heights of up to 15 m.
 It is widely considered one of the best beaches for surfing worldwide.
 In 2012, it was named one of the "50 most thrilling surf destinations".

 Pichilemu is regarded as the prime location for surfing in Chile, particularly at Punta de Lobos.
 Every October and December, an International Championship of Surf is held at La Puntilla Beach.
 Punta de Lobos hosts the Campeonato Nacional de Surf (National Surfing Championship) every summer.